Same-sex marriage in New Jersey: Civil Union Act

 On December 14, 2006, the New Jersey Legislature passed a bill providing for civil unions, which was signed into law by Governor Jon Corzine on December 21, 2006.
 The Civil Union Act came into effect on February 19, 2007.

 Same-sex couples who enter into a civil union are provided almost all of the rights granted to married couples under New Jersey state law.
 However, under the provisions of the federal Defense of Marriage Act (DOMA), same-sex couples in civil unions and domestic partnerships did not have any right or entitlement to the 1,138 rights that a married couple has under federal law.
 Section 3 of DOMA, which prohibited the federal recognition of same-sex marriages, was struck down by the Supreme Court in 2013 in United States v.
 Windsor.
-According to the new civil union law, when a same-sex couple enters into a civil union, their domestic partnership is automatically terminated by the civil union.
+According to the civil union law, when a same-sex couple enters into a civil union, their domestic partnership is automatically terminated by the civil union.
 However, those couples who remain in domestic partnerships and elect to not enter into a civil union will be allowed to remain as domestic partners.
 New domestic partnerships can still be formed if both partners are 62 years of age or older.

 The law provided for the creation of a Civil Unions Review Commission that would evaluate the law's effectiveness and any problems resulting therefrom, and would report every six months for three years following enactment to assess the impact of the law.
 The first meeting of the Civil Unions Review Commission took place on June 18, 2007.
 The Commission elected a chair, Frank Vespa-Papaleo, the Director of the New Jersey Division of Civil Rights, and the Commission planned meeting monthly as well as conducting periodic public meetings.